Unit 3: Advanced Topics & Disease Prevention¶

 [CHONK: Study guide questions]

-Here are some questions that can help you think through the material and prepare for the chapter exam.
-They're optional, but we recommend you try answering at least a few as part of your active learning process.
+Here are some questions to help you think through the material and get ready for the chapter exam.
+They’re optional, but we recommend answering at least a few as part of your active learning process.

-3. A client is excited about a new supplement they heard about on a popular health podcast.
-What questions would you encourage them to ask about the evidence?
+Client: “I heard about this new supplement on a popular health podcast.
+Should I try it?”
+As the coach, what questions would you encourage them to ask about the evidence?

-6. How would you explain to a client why you can't recommend specific supplements or doses?
+Client: “So what supplement and dose should I take?”
+How would you explain why you can’t recommend specific supplements or doses?

 Self-reflection questions: